The FSM Inspector lets you edit the selected FSM's properties.

 - Password: Lock editing of the FSM with a Password.

-Name the FSM to describe what it does.
+Use a name that clearly describes what the FSM does.
 The name will appear in many places, so a good name goes a long way!

 FSMs can be saved as Templates for re-use.
 This field lets you assign a Template to use for this FSM.